 Learning to live with prediabetes or diabetes is important to your health.
 At Prisma Health, we help people of all ages learn to manage this condition, so it doesn’t manage them!
 Certified diabetes educators at Prisma Health are here to screen and educate people about the risks of diabetes, which is a chronic condition that can damage many organs of the body if not controlled.

 How serious is diabetes?

 We can help!
 Learn more about what we can do for you by calling one of our certified diabetes educators at Prisma Health:

 A physician referral form is required.
 Click the link below to download a referral form.

-Palmetto Health Diabetes Education Physician Referral Form (PDF)
+Prisma Health Diabetes Education Physician Referral Form (PDF)

-Our Outpatient Diabetes Self-Management Programs at Palmetto Health provide quality, comprehensive learning opportunities by certified diabetes nurse educators and registered/licensed dietitians.
+Our Outpatient Diabetes Self-Management Programs at Prisma Health provide quality, comprehensive learning opportunities by certified diabetes nurse educators and registered/licensed dietitians.
 Medical social workers also are available to address financial concerns and social support.
 We help children, adolescents and adults learn a variety of ways to manage diabetes.
 Instruction is based on clinical practice recommendations of the American Diabetes Association.
 Learning to live with diabetes is critical to your health.